 We support other community organizations by providing work term placements, community service opportunities for government program participants, assisting school students in meeting their community service credits and providing an opportunity for clients of the NS Rehabilitation Center to interact with animals and provide volunteer services.

 We also provide information to the general public on proper animal care and animal legislation through media coverage, daily information radio ads and a weekly radio interview/animal profile, our website, newsletter, pamphlets/brochures and responding to email and telephone inquiries.

-Adopting an animal from an SPCA, humane organization or rescue group can be a very rewarding experience.
-You will be giving a homeless animal a second chance in life and providing it with a safe, loving “forever” home.
+Adopting is a very rewarding experience.
+You will be giving a homeless animal a second chance in life and providing it with a safe, loving family.

 Cats or Kittens Adoption Fee $300 for cats | $425 for kittens